 Secret Tip #2 – Measure out the pasta portion BEFORE you cook it.
 This is a big help for those of us who can’t keep our fingers out of the pot when cooking.
 When things are pre-mesaured, you get what you get.

 In this case I’m using chicken (a head start ingredient that I

-got from the salad bar at Whole Foods!)
-BUT you could use any source of lean protein that
+got from the salad bar at Whole Foods) but you could use any source of lean protein that

-you wanted.
+you’d like.
 Some ideas might be ground turkey, 96% lean ground beef, shrimp, salmon, kidney beans, chickpeas or tofu.

-Protein is not only a building block BUT it helps to stabilize blood sugar levels so take your pick and have at it.
-But remember about three or four ounces is all it takes.
+Protein is not only a building block, but it helps to stabilize blood sugar levels, so take your pick and have at it.
+But remember… about three or four ounces is all it takes.

 3. Bulk it all up with VEGGIES, VEGGIES, VEGGIES:

 I went with a family favorite, broccoli, and I wasn’t stingy about it.
 Use any non-starchy veggies that you like.
 Perhaps some zucchini, spinach, bell peppers, onions, chard, kale, or cauliflower – use whatever you’ve got on hand.
 This is where you can really bulk up the meal, and the nutrients, without adding a lot of calories, so I encourage you to go BUCK WILD!

 I also tossed in a handful of tomatoes… YUM!